EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 The tic-tac-toe smart contract hpp file defines the following public data structures to store game information.

 * game - The game data structure contains game data.
 The structure has variables of type `eosio::name`, for challenger, host, turn and winner.
 Click on this link for a definition of [eosio::name](https://developers.eos.io/manuals/eosio.cdt/v1.7/structeosio_1_1name "eosio.cdt reference - name structure") .
 The structure has a `std::vector` representing the game board
 * Games - Games is a type definition that uses a class template.
-Games uses an `eosio::muti_index` template to define a type which stores a game structure in RAM.
+Games uses an `eosio::multi_index` template to define a type which stores a game structure in RAM.
 Click on this link for more information on [eosio::multi_index](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__multiindex "eosio.cdt reference - multi index table") and click on this link for more general information about [multi index tables](../02_getting-started/03_smart-contract-development/04_data-persistence.md)

 #### Game Actions
 The tic-tac-toe smart contract .hpp file defines the following four public actions to operate the game logic.